Warming Lamugine Recipe

 - Wash the ginger root well and grate into a pot.

-- Peel the skin off the lemon with a knife and cut into quaters.
+- Peel the skin off the limes with a knife and cut into quarters.
 Add into the pot.

 - Add the cinnamon, cloves and grains of Selim.